igorcduarte/AI_ChatBot/README.md

 # AI Chatbot

 This bot is a formal intelligent assistant designed to perform various tasks such as:
-- Transcribing videos into text
+- Transcribing YouTube videos into text
 - Summarizing PDF files
 - Searching certain websites
 - Engaging in conversations with AI